Rediscovered Velazquez fetches $4.7 million at auction

 Rival Sotheby's reached 20.1 million pounds ($31.6 million) at its equivalent sale late on Wednesday, according to results posted on its website.

-Both totals were less than half those realized at the equivalent auctions held in London in July.
+Both totals were less than half those realised at the equivalent auctions held in London in July.

 "The Card Players in an Interior," by 17th Dutch artist Jan Steen, sold for 4.9 million pounds, at the lower end of Sotheby's estimates if the buyer's premium is taken into account but a record for the artist.